 My research led me into the physiology and psychology of images, the effect of images on brain structure and response, and the interplay of memory and image viewing.

 What I came up with are the following three ways you can make your website more compelling by using images in the right way.

 1. Images should be big.

 According to studies, bigger images result in higher conversion rates.
 It’s just that simple, as you’ll see in the studies below.
-When you increase the size of an image, it becomes more noticeable, less bounce-worthy, and more likely that the visitor will convert.
+When you increase the size of an image, it becomes more noticeable and less bounce-worthy, and in turn it is more likely that the visitor will convert.

 Listen to the data on this one.
 Econsultancy cited examples in which larger images produced better conversion rates.